stevebus/unrealdemo/docs/deploy-azure-resources.md

 In the download box, enter '/unrealpoc/devices/mock-devices-template.json' and click "Download"

+Repeat the steps above to also download '/unrealpoc/deployment/unreal-plugin-config.json'

-Depending on your browser, your file will be downloaded somewhere to your machine.
+Depending on your browser, your files will be downloaded somewhere to your machine.
 Note the location as we'll need it later.